QA Smoke Testing in Software - A Complete Guide for 2025

 • Gatling

 Gatling is a performance testing tool that can also be used to create smoke tests.
-It's particularly suited for testing the performance and load-handling capabilities of web applications.
+It's particularly suited for testing web application performance and load-handling capabilities.

 • Jenkins/Travis CI/CircleCI